AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_gpr.rst

 2. Select units of interest and retrieve Source Coverage Obligations for source coverage analysis,

-3. Retrieve exemption regions for source and object coverage analysis.
+3. Retrieve exemption regions for source and object coverage analysis,

+4. Specify the target architecture for which the analyzed program was built.

 A common set of rules apply in all cases: